SnowflakePowered/librashader/README.md

     It is the caller's responsibility to blit the surface back to the backbuffer.
 * Shaders are compiled in parallel where possible.
 This should noticeably decrease preset compile times.
   Parallel shader compilation is not available to OpenGL.
-* HDR10 support is not part of any shader runtime and is not supported by librashader.
 * For performance reasons, mipmaps are never generated for the input texture.
 In theory, this means that presets with `mipmap_input0 = "true"` will not get a mipmapped input.
 In practice, no known shader presets set `mipmap_input0 = "true"`.